MichaelLogan11/busn32130_final_proj/README.md

 ### Data validation
 **Equity Data**

-Equity data was retrieved with only closing prices, so we calculated daily returns (the percentage change in price from one day to the next) using Python or Excel.
+Equity data was retrieved with open, close, high, and low prices, so we calculated daily returns (the percentage change in price from one day to the next) based on each day's closing price using Python or Excel.
 Refer to the "Equity_Data_Download" file in the "Data Files" folder for details.

 We then spot-checked various dates in the dataset and plotted the price history of each asset to verify that the overall shape and trends appeared accurate.
 Additionally, we calculated SPY yearly returns and compared them with [Yahoo Finance Yearly Historic Returns](https://finance.yahoo.com/quote/SPY/performance/?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAIRildlPZJFMbluMnDgA-AulwkGT5irlw1iAzw1r-xcGJ85ZVsxgBqYE5vbRJhZ4a2C4u8b1JULHvQ3mF1NZkzcicC2yHtvKm-k8OASMQ8NnfAaWL0zq0ZKGrfoUqxk0sbBlaPBo7eD2JlP8G_nOvGTHP2mCo3Q7mr9aWslVJKTl) for consistency.